Syssoft-NII/ZT-IoT/linux/samples/audit/README.txt

    # auditctl -D
  3) The following command is the same rule in the audit-test sample program.
   # auditctl -a always,exit -S all
+ 4) To disable audit
+  # auditctl -e 0
+ 5) To see all system call names and numbers
+  $ ausyscall --dump

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 (3) How to run auditd